Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 8) Several "superevent" windows for extra flavor (Credit to Bananaman & Klein for the Newspaper window, Credit to Alexedishi for all others)
 9) Modification to Journal Entry GUI to allow players to show characters (Credit to Bahmut and Mori)
 10) Integration of the "Multi-line PM Framework" (Credit to 1230James)
+11) Alerts can now open custom windows (Credit to Bahmut)

 ## Alternative Event Windows ##